fieldtrip/website/development/project/zscores.md

 {% include /shared/development/warning.md %}

-# What is the best way to homogenize data using z-scores?

 Z-scores are being used as a means to 'normalize' the data before doing over-subjects statistics.
 However, there are many ways of implementing this and at the moment there is not much consensus what the best method is.